KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 ```

 ### Sending the unsigned data from the wallet to Keystone
 For sending the unsigned data to Keystone, the data have to be encoded into the QR Codes.
 We will use the new UR Type `eth-sign-request` for this.
-More info about the `eth-sign-request`,please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)
+For more info about the `eth-sign-request`, please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)

 When generating an eth-sign-request, we current defined four types of the unsigned data.
 ```ts